sailorproject/sailor/README.md

 A Lua MVC Framework. www.sailorproject.org

 ### Development progress
 So far I have integrated with @mascarenhas's Lua Pages as a nice templater for views, we also have a mailer module,  routes and basic models.
 I'm now working on how our models are related to a database.
+More about this project's motivation can be found here: http://etiene.net/sailor-building-a-lua-based-mvc-framework/

 ### Directory tree info
 * /conf - configuration files, open and edit them.